 No one thinks that a surgical complication will happen to them.
 During my spine fellowship, I witnessed a large number of major complications and I was sure that I was going to be better than them – even though they were considered some of the top spine surgeons in the world.
 I set out on a quest to go without any complications for a year.
-I did not give up easily but of course I failed.
+I did not give up easily, but of course I failed.
 There is an inherent risk of any surgery with it rising with the complexity of the case.
 For example, there is a trend in the United States to perform multiple-level fusions, sometimes the length of the spine.
-The complication rate in adults is high and a significant percent are devastating.
-(1) Over 30 years of performing complex spine surgery, I have watched hundreds of patients, including my own, have poor outcomes – sometimes from a direct technical problem in surgery and often from medical problems that can occur from prolonged operative time and blood loss.
+The complication rate in adults is high and a significant percent of them are devastating – catastrophic.
+(1) Over 32 years of performing complex spine surgery, I watched hundreds of patients, including my own, have poor outcomes – sometimes from a direct technical problem in surgery and often from medical problems that can occur from prolonged operative time and blood loss.
 Even without a complication the pain may persist or worsen.
 (2)

 A life changing complication

 I remember the moment my surgical life changed many years ago.
 I was in clinic about 11 o’clock in the morning when the ICU nurse called me and told me that my patient I had done surgery on yesterday couldn’t see.
 I had seen him earlier on rounds and he seemed fine.
 I rushed over to the unit and he was completely blind.
 He told me that he thought someone had placed a cloth over his eyes as part of his post-operative care.
 We had done an eight-level fusion on him for what we call, “flatback.”
 He had lost the curvature of his lower back from degeneration of his discs and he was tilted forward.
 He was experiencing a lot of pain.